BU-Spark/pitne-voter-app/README.md

 MAILCHIMP_AUDIENCE_ID = your_audience_id_here
 MAILCHIMP_API_KEY = your_mailchimp_api_key_here
 MAILCHIMP_REGION = your_mailchimp_region

+NEXT_PUBLIC_EXPRESS_ENV=local
+NEXT_PUBLIC_STRAPI_ENV=local

+Note: Using the keywork local uses the local Express or Strapi server.
+Leaving the value blank or using any other value uses the deployment url.
+The local+deployed urls are specified in common/index.tsx
 ```
 This API key is for enabling Mailchimp, a service that allows a site admin to collect email addresses input by site users